dms-vep/Nipah_Malaysia_RBP_DMS/docs/heatmaps.md

 ::: tip
 Click arrow in upper right to view full-sized plots
 :::
 Effects of mutations on cell entry and binding at receptor contact sites.
-Receptor contact sites are less constrained for entry in CHO-bEFNB2 cells than CHO-bEFNB3 cells, likely due to ~25-fold higher receptor affinity.
+Receptor contact sites are less constrained for entry in CHO-bEFNB2 cells than CHO-bEFNB3 cells, likely due to ~25-fold higher receptor affinity of RBP to EFNB2 versus EFNB3.
 <Altair :showShadow="true" :spec-url="'htmls/combined_entry_binding_contact_heatmaps.html'"></Altair>

 ### Effects of mutations on cell entry and binding at glycosylation sites